plaxy314/dinger/_posts/2025-12-30-self-organizing-intelligence.md

 of any single ant, but rather emerges from their continuous interactions with one another and with the environment.

-The piano-movers puzzle [^puzzle-1] resembles a minimal neural network: three chambers correspond to three neurons.
+The piano-movers puzzle [^puzzle-1] resembles a minimal neural network, with three chambers corresponding to three neurons.
 Each chambers exists in one of two states: active when it contains a load and inactive when it is empty.
 A chamber becomes active through the coordinated actions of many ants, analogous to how the synchronized activations of ion channels generate action potentials in a neuron.
 The narrow openings connecting chambers function like synapses, regulating signal (load) transmission from one chambers to the next.
 The leftmost chamber serves as input layer, while the rightmost as output layer.

-Now imagine scaling the puzzle up: First, divide the arena into roughly 100 billion microscopic cells, each connecting to 1,000–10,000 neighboring cells.
+Now imagine scaling the puzzle up.
+First, divide the arena into roughly 100 billion microscopic cells, each connecting to 1,000–10,000 neighboring cells.
 Then, replace the ants in each cell with millions of membrane proteins, including ion channels and pumps, and neurotransmitter transporters and receptors.
 These molecular machines are in constant motion, continuously interacting with their environment and transporting an enormous number of ions, neurotransmitters, and signaling molecules in and out of cells.
-This forms a vast signal transduction network, the functional equivalent of the human brain.
+This forms a vast signal transduction network, functionally analogous to the human brain.

-The geometric puzzle therefore serves as a good physical model for understanding the workings of the brain.
-Our aim is to uncover the principles that govern the system’s dynamics and the mathematics underlying neural signal processing.
+We aim to uncover the principles governing the system’s dynamics and to explain neural computation through the lens of signal processing.
 For a quick overview, see the introductory video *Neural Network Redefined*.

 {% include embed/youtube.html id='zg7aA3TsuUs' %}

 [^deep-learning]: LeCun, Y., Bengio, Y., & Hinton, G. (2015). *Deep learning*.
 Nature, 521(7553), 436–444. [doi.org/10.1038/nature14539](https://doi.org/10.1038/nature14539)

-[^ai-foundational-issues]: Mumuni, A., & Mumuni, F. (2025). *Large language models for artificial general intelligence (AGI): A survey of foundational principles and approaches*. [arXiv:2501.03151](https://doi.org/10.48550/arXiv.2501.03151)

 [^puzzle-1]: Dreyer, T., Haluts, A., Korman, A., Gov, N., Fonio, E., & Feinerman, O. (2025). *Comparing cooperative geometric puzzle solving in ants versus humans*.
 PNAS, 122(1), e2414274121. [doi.org/10.1073/pnas.2414274121](https://doi.org/10.1073/pnas.2414274121)